Taufik A. Valiante

 • Senior Scientist, Krembil Brain Institute, Division of Clinical and Computational Neuroscience, Krembil Research Institute, University Health Network (UHN)

-• Associate Professor, Department of Surgery: Division of Neurosurgery, University of Toronto
+• Professor, Department of Surgery: Division of Neurosurgery, University of Toronto

 • Cross-appointed Faculty, Institute of Biomedical Engineering, University of Toronto